tom-weiland/better-repairing-mod/README.md

 3. **Cost of combining enchanted items is now based on the total number of enchantments on the item and the number of new enchantment levels being added.**

    This is easier to understand than Minecraft's default "prior work penalty" system, and also means you don't need to consult the wiki, a flow chart, or an external tool to determine the cheapest way of getting all your enchantments onto an item.

+4. **Renaming an item only ever costs 1 level.**

+   Renaming cost is no longer affected by the number of enchantments an item has or how often you've repaired it.

 ## Changes to Mending